kubeflow/website/content/en/docs/distributions/gke/deploy/management-setup.md

   files.
 For example, `~/gcp-blueprints/management/`.
 You can choose any path you would like for the directory `${MGMT_DIR}`.

-  To continously manage the management cluster, you are recommended to check the management configuration directory into source control.
+  To continuously manage the management cluster, you are recommended to check the management configuration directory into source control.
  * `${MGMT_NAME}` is the cluster name of your management cluster and the prefix for other Google Cloud resources created in the deployment process.
 Management cluster should be a different cluster from your Kubeflow cluster.